 11. Fast Searching for Information

 Use the search and filtering function in Microsoft Teams to easily find relevant information from conversations, people or files.
 You can directly schedule meetings for your group and automatically invite all members of the team.
 These content search capabilities provide a way to search your Microsoft Teams information, including:

 - OneDrive for Business

 You can forward emails directly to your channel as a clever way to share them.
-Just click the ellipsis next to any channel name and select “Get email address.”
+Just click the ‘…’ next to any channel name and select ‘Get email address’.
 That generates an email address for the channel.

 Teams actively aims to organise your workplace’s communication, activities, meetings, and creative/strategic ideas into one platform, all the while integrating with the people in the business you know and interact with.
 Teams seeks to optimise organisation for a larger group of related individuals, as opposed to individual team members.

-Teams displays chats as threaded conversations, so you can easily track the flow of conversation without getting lost.
+Teams displays chats as threaded conversations, so you can easily track the flow of conversation without having to look through irrelevant information.

 Within a Team, you can make multiple chat rooms and channels, keeping chats easy to follow.
 To further enhance this, conversations are threaded and flow from top to bottom.
 Users are notified of any updates and if they need to communicate with someone face-to-face, they can switch the conversation to a voice or video chat with just one click.
 The number of participants in a video chat has also grown, with up to 49 people shown on a single screen.
 Additionally, Teams can host up to 250 people for a video conference, which is similar to Zoom and Slack.

 Microsoft Teams supports third party applications like Zendesk, which give you the functionality of integrating Teams into other areas of your business for streamlined processes and communication.